 He continued, "That hurt our feelings.
 Because for a while it was like, 'We're a family.'
 Then all of a sudden, 'It's business, guys, sorry.'
 We have nothing against…that group, personally.
 It was [Pearlman's] not being honest."

-Part of Pearlman's strategy was taken straight from the hallway of your average middle school: He would complain about BSB to 'N Sync and vice versa, turning them against each other with lies about diva behavior, with Chris saying, "If I were the Backstreet Boys, I would've hated us too."
+Part of Pearlman's strategy was taken straight from the hallway of your average middle school: He would complain about BSB to 'N Sync and vice versa, turning them against each other with lies about diva behavior, with Kirkpatrick saying, "If I were the Backstreet Boys, I would've hated us too."

-Lance added, "What Lou told us worked like a charm.
+Bass added, "What Lou told us worked like a charm.
 He pitted us against each other and we stayed against each other our whole entire careers.
 If I saw them in a room I would've even want to talk to them.
 I was scared of them.
 I didn't know if they were going to yell at me or not."

 They were far from the only super-groups Pearlman attempted to form: C-Note, a Latin boy band; Take 5, a total BSB/'N Sync knockoff that he was hoping would be his third breakthrough group; LFO, a trio that had one major hit in "Summer Girls," and his first girl group, Innocence.

 But at the end of the day, it was all about Backstreet Boys and 'N Sync, two of the best-selling bands at that time and of all-time.

 That rivalry was real—for the guys and for fans.
 Battle lines were drawn for every teenage girl growing up in that era and you had to choose which band you were going to pledge your undying loyalty to.
 Except if you were one of their managers, it seemed.